luluzhou1/alinush.github.io/_includes/refs.md

 [^BW07]: **Full-Domain Subgroup Hiding and Constant-Size Group Signatures**, by Boyen, Xavier and Waters, Brent, *in Public Key Cryptography -- PKC 2007*, 2007

 [^BW88]: **A Key-Exchange System Based on Imaginary Quadratic Fields**, by Johannes Buchmann and Hugh C. Williams, *in Journal of Cryptology*, 1988

+[^BWBplus21]: **Twisted Edwards Elliptic Curves for Zero-Knowledge Circuits**, by Bellés-Muñoz, Marta and Whitehat, Barry and Baylina, Jordi and Daza, Vanesa and Muñoz-Tapia, Jose Luis, *in Mathematics*, 2021, [[URL]](https://www.mdpi.com/2227-7390/9/23/3022)

 [^BWN15e]: **Adaptive Proofs have Straightline Extractors (in the Random Oracle Model)**, by David Bernhard and Bogdan Warinschi and Ngoc Khanh Nguyen, *in Cryptology ePrint Archive, Report 2015/712*, 2015, [[URL]](https://eprint.iacr.org/2015/712)